vishalbelsare/CODAinPractice/README.md

  \
   **ARTICLE:** ***"The statistical analysis of complete compositional data"***, by Michael Greenacre and Ionas Erb (2026).

-**Diary_data.txt**: text file of the 980 x 14 data matrix of 14 daily time activities
+**Diary_data.txt**: text file of the 980 x 14 data matrix of 14 daily time activities, no row names

-**Fish_diet.txt**: dataset of fish diet: first three columns mass, sex and habitat, then 7 columns of diet percentages
+**Fish_diet.txt**: text file of 75 x 10 data matrix of fish diet: first three columns mass, sex and habitat, then 7 columns of diet percentages; row IDs included.

   \
   **ARTICLE:** ***"Amalgamations in a hierarchy as a way of variable selection in compositional data analysis"***, by Michael Greenacre and Martin Graeve (2027).